 Coaching

-Dumpling also provides business coaching from successful personal shoppers, who can give you advice on ways to market your services, price your shopping services, and create an attractive profile on both Dumpling’s site, and your own.
+Dumpling business coaching is provided by successful personal shoppers, who can give you advice on ways to market your services, price your shopping services, and create an attractive profile on both Dumpling’s site, and your own.

 The site’s CEO, Joel Shapiro, says the coaching is important because there’s a big difference between taking orders (as you would at Instacart) and running your own business, as you do at Dumpling.
 The goal is to help you develop a regular clientele.
 After all, the more successful you are, the more Dumpling earns in fees.
 Everyone wins.